Trill consonant

 In phonetics, a trill is a consonantal sound produced by vibrations between the active articulator and passive articulator.
 Standard Spanish rr as in perro, for example, is an alveolar trill.

 A trill is made by the articulator being held in place and the airstream causing it to vibrate.
-Usually a trill vibrates for 2–3 contacts, but may be up to 5, or even more if geminate.
+Usually a trill vibrates for 2–3 contacts, but may up to 5, or even more if geminate.
 However, trills may also be produced with only one contact.
-While single-contact trills are similar to taps and flaps, a tap or flap differs from a trill in that it is made by a muscular contraction rather than airstream.
+While single-contact trills are similar to taps and flaps, a tap or flap differs from a trill in that it is made by a muscular contraction rather than an airstream.
 Individuals with ankyloglossia may have issues producing the trill sound.

 Phonemic trills

 Trill consonants included in the International Phonetic Alphabet: